zhupig0501/ML-MNL/README.md

 ICDM 2013 Kaggle](https://www.kaggle.com/competitions/expedia-personalized-sort/overview).

 ## Airline
+### # Airline Dataset Description
+This repository hosts a dataset related to airline transactions.
+The dataset is divided into two main files:
+1. **transaction_data.csv**: This file includes labeled transaction data for 30,000 assortments.
+Each assortment in this file comprises between 5 to 30 products.
+2. **pool_product.csv**: This file represents a product pool.
+It contains data for 1,000 assortments, with each assortment offering a selection of 100 different products.

+This data is specifically structured for analysis and modeling in the context of airline transactions and customer choice behavior.

 ### Transformer
 In the folder **Transformer**, there are mainly two python documents and one folder.
 They are used to train transformer and contain the final trained model named simulator.pth.
 1. **transformer.py** includes the whole class of modified transformer of our paper.